More Kids Are Getting Placed In Foster Care Because Of Parents' Drug Use

 April Dirks, an associate professor of social work at Mount Mercy University in Cedar Rapids, Iowa, says the findings correspond with what she's seen as a child welfare worker in the Midwest, where parents' drug use, and the state's response to it, has torn many families apart.
 "I'd say it's a crisis at this point," she says.

 Of all the entries logged during the time period, nearly 1.2 million had parental drug use as the primary cause.
 And over this period, the researchers saw a steady rise in the number and proportion of removals attributable to parental drug use, from around 15% in 2000 to 36% in 2017.
-During this period, other reasons for removal, like neglect and abuse, mostly declined.
+During this period, other reasons for removal, such as neglect and abuse, mostly declined.

 Children being removed for parental drug use were more likely to be 5 years old or younger than children removed for other reasons.
 And the proportion of drug-directed cases involving white, Midwestern and non-urban children increased.